isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

    INFO  [kea-dhcp-ddns.gss-tsig-hooks/4678.139690935890624] GSS_TSIG_VERIFY_FAILED GSS-TSIG verify failed: gss_verify_mic failed with GSSAPI error:
    Major = 'A token had an invalid Message Integrity Check (MIC)' (393216), Minor = 'Packet was replayed in wrong direction' (100002).

-In our case problem was that Kea DDNS was trying to perform update of reverse DNS zone while it was not configured.
-Easy solution was to add reverse DNS zone similar to the one configured in Kea.
-To do it open `DNS Manager` choose DNS from the list, from drop down list choose `Reverse Lookup Zones` click `Action` and `New Zone` then follow New Zone Wizard to add new zone.
+In our case, the problem was that the Kea D2 server was trying to perform an update of a reverse DNS zone while it was not configured.
+An easy solution is to add a reverse DNS zone similar to the one configured in Kea.
+To do that, open the "DNS Manager" and choose "DNS" from the list; from the dropdown list, choose "Reverse Lookup Zones"; then click "Action" and "New Zone"; finally, follow the New Zone Wizard to add a new zone.

 .. _gss-tsig-using:

 Using GSS-TSIG
 --------------

-There is a number of steps required to enable the GSS-TSIG mechanism:
+There are a number of steps required to enable the GSS-TSIG mechanism:

-1. the gss_tsig hook library has to be loaded by the D2 server
+1. The ``gss_tsig`` hook library must be loaded by the D2 server.
-2. the GSS-TSIG capable DNS servers have to be specified with their parameters
+2. The GSS-TSIG-capable DNS servers must be specified with their parameters.

-An excerpt from D2 server is provided below.
-More examples are available in the ``doc/examples/ddns`` directory in the Kea sources.
+An excerpt from a D2 server is provided below; more examples are available in the ``doc/examples/ddns`` directory in the Kea sources.

 .. code-block:: javascript